Best USB WiFi Adapters for PC and Laptop

 So let’s look at the things that are important to know with WiFi today.

-2.4GHz vs 5GHz Frequencies and Distance
+2.4GHz vs 5GHz vs 6GHz Frequencies and Distance

 Simply put there are too many devices talking in the 2.4GHz frequency.